Match of the Century: Kavanaugh vs. Ford (9.27.18)

 The set up of the hearing alternating questions from Democratic and Republican Senators was disruptive and absurd.
 Each Judicial Committee member had 5 minutes to ask their questions.
 The chairman Sen. Chuck Grassley looked and acted like the worst version of Ebenezer Scrooge.
 Christine Blasey Ford went from receiving affirmations of her traumatic experience and over the top accolades of heroism from the Democratic Senators to questions about specific times and places from the High Inquisitor for the White Male Republicans slapping white papers on her towering stack in front of her like a death sentence.
 Ford’s brain had to quickly switch from receiving warmth and support to “come here my pretty” every 5 minutes so that her emotions bounced up and down the entire session like they were on a pogo stick.

 The hearing broke for lunch and I could feel a shift in the atmosphere afterwords.
 Every time that the hearing took another break there was a shift in the energy.
-The Democrats and Republicans were strategizing behind the scenes and executing plans A, B, C, etc.
+The Democrats and Republicans were strategizing behind the scenes and executing plans A, B, C, D, E, F, etc.